-"Acquisition" or "Procurement" includes a purchase, rental, lease or conditional sale of deliverables, but does not include:
+Acquisition or Procurement includes a purchase, rental, lease, or conditional sale of deliverables, but does not include:

-- a) Any form of assistance such as grants, loans, equity infusion, guarantees or fiscal incentives. - b) Provision of deliverables to persons or other government organizations. - c) A revenue generating arrangement; or - d) Acquisition of real property.
+- a) Any form of assistance such as grants, loans, equity infusion, guarantees, or fiscal incentives. - b) Provision of deliverables to persons or other government organizations. - c) A revenue generating arrangement; or - d) Acquisition of real property.

-"Acquisition Value" means the total financial commitment resulting from a procurement process, including all expenses related to fully executing all available renewals and contract extension options available in the contract in Canadian currency, exclusive of taxes.
+Acquisition Value refers to the total financial commitment resulting from a procurement process, including all expenses related to fully executing all available renewals and contract extension options available in the contract in Canadian currency, exclusive of taxes.

-"Asset" means tangible or intangible property, other than real property, movable property subject to ownership, with exchange value.
+Asset refers to tangible or intangible property, other than real property, movable property subject to ownership, with exchange value.

-"Authority" or "Authorized" means the legal right to conduct the tasks outlined in this policy as directed by the Library Board and delegated to the Library CEO and Staff.
+Authority or Authorized refers to the legal right to conduct the tasks outlined in this policy as directed by the Library Board and delegated to the Library CEO and Staff.

-"Authorized acquisitions" are those that have prior approval of Library Board either through resolution or through the Library's budget.
+Authorized acquisitions are those that have prior approval of Library Board either through resolution or through the Library's budget.

-"Award or Acceptance" means the notification to a bidder of acceptance of a bid, which brings a contract into existence.
+Award or Acceptance refers to the notification to a bidder of acceptance of a bid, which brings a contract into existence.

-"Best Interest" means the discretion the Library has to take the most advantageous action on behalf of the Library.
+Best Interest refers to the discretion the Library has to take the most advantageous action on behalf of the Library.

-"Best Value" means that an acquisition represents the optimal balance of high quality and financial terms; and might not be lowest cost.
+Best Value refers to that an acquisition represents the optimal balance of high quality and financial terms; and might not be lowest cost.

-"Bid" or "Bids" means an offer or submission received in response to a call for bids and includes a proposal.
+Bid or Bids refers to an offer or submission received in response to a call for bids and includes a proposal.

-"Bidder" means any legal entity that submits a bid in response to a call for bids and may include "proponent" or "respondent".
+Bidder refers to any legal entity that submits a bid in response to a call for bids and may include proponent or respondent.

-"Bid Call Document" means the Library's bid document which may be in the form of request for quotation (RFQ) (including quick bid), request for proposal (RFP), or request for tender (RFT).
+Bid Call Document refers to the Library's bid document which may be in the form of request for quotation (RFQ) (including quick bid), request for proposal (RFP), or request for tender (RFT).

-"Bid Dispute Resolution" means a provision in the procurement procedures which outlines procedures to ensure that a protest to a bid is handled in an ethical, fair, reasonable and timely fashion.
+Bid Dispute Resolution refers to a provision in the procurement procedures which outlines procedures to ensure that a protest to a bid is handled in an ethical, fair, reasonable and timely fashion.

-"Bid Irregularity" means a deviation between the requirements (terms, conditions, specifications, special instructions) of a bid call and the information provided in a submission.
+Bid Irregularity means a deviation between the requirements (terms, conditions, specifications, special instructions) of a bid call and the information provided in a submission.
 Schedule C -Bid Irregularities of this Policy establishes the action that shall be taken.

-"Bid Review Panel" means employees of the Library, appointed pursuant to this policy to review bid irregularities, proposal irregularities or other issues pertaining to a Bid including, a bid protest, in accordance with the Library's procurement policies and procedures and may include Library solicitor.
+Bid Review Panel means employees of the Library, appointed pursuant to this policy to review bid irregularities, proposal irregularities or other issues pertaining to a Bid including, a bid protest, in accordance with the Library's procurement policies and procedures and may include Library solicitor.

-"Bidding System" means the City of Woodstock's online web-based electronic solution for issuing bids, and/or receiving online submissions and posting bid results.
+Bidding System means the City of Woodstock's online web-based electronic solution for issuing bids, and/or receiving online submissions and posting bid results.

-"Blanket Purchase Order" (BPO) means a method for placing orders which will require multiple payments over a period of time.
+Blanket Purchase Order (BPO) means a method for placing orders which will require multiple payments over a period of time.
 Examples of BPO's are standing orders, maintenance/service contracts and open orders.

-"Chief Executive Officer (CEO)" means the individual occupying the office of Chief Executive Officer of The Woodstock Public Library, also referred to herein as CEO, or such successor office as the case may be.
+Chief Executive Officer (CEO) means the individual occupying the office of Chief Executive Officer of The Woodstock Public Library, also referred to herein as CEO, or such successor office as the case may be.

-"City" means the Corporation of the City of Woodstock.
+City means the Corporation of the City of Woodstock.

-"Competitive Procurement" means a procurement process followed in order to provide an equal opportunity to multiple vendors, whether by invitation or by advertisement to the public, to bid on a contract as set out in a bid call document.
+Competitive Procurement means a procurement process followed in order to provide an equal opportunity to multiple vendors, whether by invitation or by advertisement to the public, to bid on a contract as set out in a bid call document.

-"Conflict of Interest" means a real or seeming incompatibility between one's private interests and one's public or fiduciary duties in which a person is in a position to derive personal benefit from actions or decisions made in their official capacity.
+Conflict of Interest means a real or seeming incompatibility between one's private interests and one's public or fiduciary duties in which a person is in a position to derive personal benefit from actions or decisions made in their official capacity.